censorship-no/ceno-docs/user-manual/en/browser/bridging.md

 # Helping other CENO users browse the Web

 A peer-to peer-network is built from every node connected to it (yes, that means you as well!)
-The more nodes, the stronger and more versatile the network becomes.
-If you are running the CENO Browser from a country that does not censor the internet (or not as heavily as some), consider helping other CENO users by becoming a **bridge** node.
-You will then route traffic between clients living in heavily censored countries and the CENO network injectors.
-You wont be able to see this traffic (it will be sent through an encrypted tunnel) nor will any of this traffic remain on your device.
+The more nodes - the stronger and more versatile the network becomes.
+If you're running the CENO Browser from a country that does not censor the internet (or not as heavily as some), consider helping other CENO users by becoming a **bridge** node.
+You will then begin to route traffic between clients living in heavily censored countries and the CENO network injectors.
+You wont be able to see their traffic (it will be sent through an encrypted tunnel) nor will any of this traffic remain on your device.

-**Note:** enabling UPnP on your Wifi router may expose some of the devices on your network to external interference.
-Please make yourself [aware of the risks](https://www.howtogeek.com/122487/htg-explains-is-upnp-a-security-risk) and also consider using alternative methods as explained below.

 # How to become a CENO bridge

 This functionality is already built into the CENO browser client.
 Your phone will need to be connected to a WiFi network that has [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) enabled.
-The **CENO Settings** menu will indicate the UPnP status of your phone.
-Note that many WiFi routers switch this option **on** by default.
+The **CENO Settings** menu will indicate the UPnP status on your network.

+**Note:** enabling UPnP on the Wifi router may expose devices on your network to external interference.
+Please make yourself [aware of the risks](https://www.howtogeek.com/122487/htg-explains-is-upnp-a-security-risk) and also consider using alternative methods as explained below.

 <img src="images/upnp-no.png" height="100">